Tusxhar/Tusxhar/README.md

 -🌱 I’m currently learning : Data Structure and Algorithm -👯 I’m looking to collaborate on : Projects that focuses on Real-World Problems -💬 You can Ask me about :
--📫 How to reach me : via LinkedIn (mentioned in my Profile) and via E-Mail = tusharsinghrathore306@gmail.com and offcourse you can contact me on GitHub as well
--⚡ Fun fact : I love listening Gossips about others
+-📫 How to reach me : via LinkedIn (mentioned in my Profile) and offcourse you can contact me on GitHub as well -⚡ Fun fact : I love listening Gossips about others

 -🛠 Tech Stack